-Risk assessment is conducted by recognizing institutional limitations like data quality and access, resource supply and aid.
+Risk assessment is conducted by recognizing institutional limitations, including data quality and access, resource supply, and aid.

-6.2 Country Case Studies and International Initiatives (NICE, IQWiG, EUnetHTA, INAHTA)
+6.2 Country Case Studies and International Initiatives (NICE, IQWiG, EUnetHTA, and INAHTA)

-Country case studies focusing on characteristics of certain schemes and various grades of priority setting are elaborated below.
+Country case studies focusing on the characteristics of particular schemes and various grades of priority setting are elaborated on below.

 Development of Mother and Child Health Development Program in Myanmar

-Healthcare vaccination program ‘Global Alliance for Vaccination and Immunization’ funded a voucher initiative to upgrade mother and child health standards was implemented in Myanmar almost a decade ago.
-Thailand’s HTA agency HITAP was approached by WHO to seek assistance in guiding financial plan and budgeting strategy for priority setting of health issues.
-In co-ordination with Myanmar’s Ministry of Health, voucher scheme was introduced to enable mother and child health-related treatment and service access.
-Various aspects like financing strategy, voucher benefits, voucher distribution, funding mechanisms, and population intended to benefit were discussed and mutually agreed upon by the agencies and establishments involved.
-Cost-benefit evaluation revealed the advantages of the implementation of this scheme and benefit in reducing mother-child mortality rates.
-Thus, this scheme was practically started as a pilot model in 2013 in a small region of the country.
+The healthcare vaccination program “Global Alliance for Vaccination and Immunization” that funded a voucher initiative to upgrade mother and child health standards was implemented in Myanmar almost a decade ago.
+Thailand’s HTA agency, HITAP, was approached by the WHO to provide assistance in guiding financial planning and the budgeting strategy for priority setting of health issues.
+In coordination with Myanmar’s Ministry of Health, a voucher scheme was introduced to enable mother and child health-related treatment and service access.
+Various aspects, such as a financing strategy, voucher benefits, voucher distribution, funding mechanisms, and the population intended to benefit, were discussed and mutually agreed upon by the agencies and establishments involved.
+A cost-benefit evaluation revealed the advantages of implementing this scheme and the benefits of reducing mother-child mortality rates.
+This scheme was, in effect, started as a pilot program in 2013 in a small region of the country.

-The objective of this initiative was to seek support from HITAP and improve evidence-based decision and policy making in Myanmar, instead of institutionalizing HTA in Myanmar.
-This is expected to strengthen evidence-based policy framing capacity in Myanmar with the aid of external partners (Glassman et al., 2017).
+The objective of the initiative was to seek support from HITAP and improve evidence-based decision- and policy-making in Myanmar, as opposed to institutionalizing HTA in Myanmar.
+This was expected to strengthen the country’s evidence-based policy-framing capacity with the aid of external partners (Glassman et al., 2017).

 Institutionalizing HTA in Colombia

-Colombian health ministry with financial seed support from WHO, through a 5-year program (2008-2013) sponsored by Inter-American Development Bank (IDB), NICE International, Academic and Research Institutions working with Colombian agencies collaborated to institutionalize and develop a fundamental system in Colombia with a focus on technology.
-This initiative was spearheaded by court directions to the political authorities to integrate two benefit packages, i.e., a more generous and a less subsidized one.
-The technical challenges and strategies issues in merging the two systems was the major challenge to overcome by this collaboration.
-This consortium coordinated their action plan by a knowledge exchange and meetings between different international partners and research organizations including Argentina’s Institute for Clinical Effectiveness and Health Policy (IETS), support from Colombian agencies like IDB, NICE international and IECS supported development of an institutional framework and an executional action plan, which led to the enactment of a legal regulation and establishment of Institute for Health Technology Evaluation (IETS).
-A comprehensive assessment and evaluation of the Latin American and Western HTA systems was performed and price listing by judiciary.
+With financial seed funding from the WHO, through a five-year program (2008–2013) sponsored by the IDB and NICE International, the Colombian Ministry of Health and academic and research institutions working with Colombian agencies collaborated to institutionalize and develop a basic system with a focus on technology.
+This initiative was spearheaded by court directions to the political authorities to integrate two benefit packages—one that was more generous and one that was less subsidized.
+The technical challenges and strategies in merging the two systems were major challenges to overcome through this collaboration.
+The consortium coordinated its action plan through knowledge exchange and meetings between different international partners and research organizations, including Argentina’s Institute for Clinical Effectiveness and Health Policy (IETS), with support from the IDB, NICE International, and IECS; the consortium supported the development of an institutional framework and an executable action plan, which led to the enactment of legal regulations and the establishment of the Institute for Health Technology Evaluation (IETS).
+A comprehensive assessment and evaluation of the Latin American and Western HTA systems were performed and price lists were established by the judicial system.

-Local capacity development and skill training was performed in close cooperation with academic institutions and universities, by training programs in UK in collaboration with NICE and by providing secondment options for Colombian members.
-However, in the current scenario IETS is facing several challenges like financial sustainability, and court rulings superseding and undermining policy decisions.
-Legal proceedings are continuing in court of law to address these emerging challenges and institutional mechanisms in Colombia despite political will (Glassman et al., 2017).
+Local capacity development and skill training were carried out in close cooperation with academic institutions and universities, by training programs in the UK in collaboration with NICE, and by providing secondment options for Colombian members.
+However, in the current scenario, IETS is facing several challenges, including financial sustainability and court rulings that have superseded and undermined policy decisions.
+Legal proceedings are continuing in the court of law to address these emerging challenges and institutional mechanisms in Colombia, despite political will (Glassman et al., 2017).

 International Initiatives

-International initiatives including NICE, IQWiG, EUnetHTA, INAHTA are shaping policy-making and influencing health-care related decision-making globally.
+International initiatives including NICE, IQWiG, EUnetHTA, and INAHTA are shaping policy-making and influencing healthcare-related decision-making globally.
 Features of some of these initiatives are described below.

 NICE

-NICE stands for National Institute for Health and Care Excellence (NICE) and performs health technology assessment for National Health Service (NHS) in the United Kingdom.
-NICE is responsible for recommending specific technologies for funding to the NHS (Charlton, 2020).
+As mentioned previously, NICE performs HTA for the NHS in the United Kingdom.
+NICE is responsible for recommending specific technologies to be funded by the NHS (Charlton, 2020).